Iran launches satellite that is part of a Western-criticized program as regional tensions spike - The Boston Globe

 The launch was part of Iran's Revolutionary Guards' space program alongside Iran's civilian space program, the report said.

+Footage released by Iranian media showed the rocket blast off from a mobile launcher, a religious verse referring to Shiite Islam's 12th hidden imam written on its side.

+An Associated Press analysis of the footage suggested the launch happened at the Guard's launch pad on the outskirts of the city of Shahroud, some 350 kilometers (215 miles) east of the capital, Tehran.
+Iran's three latest successful satellite launches have all happened at the site.

-There was no immediate independent confirmation Iran had successfully put the satellite in orbit.
-The U.S. military and the State Department did not immediately respond to request for comment.
+There was no independent confirmation Iran had successfully put the satellite in orbit.
+The U.S. military and the State Department did not respond to a request for comment.

 The United States has previously said Iran’s satellite launches defy a U.N.
 Security Council resolution and called on Tehran to undertake no activity involving ballistic missiles capable of delivering nuclear weapons.
 U.N. sanctions related to Iran’s ballistic missile program expired last October.